When to plant Snapdragon in Forsyth County, GA

 Forsyth County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is March 22 and first fall frost is November 13.

-Forsyth County County sits in USDA Zone 8a.
+Forsyth County sits in USDA Zone 8a.
 Snapdragon grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Snapdragon grow in Forsyth County County's climate?
+Can Snapdragon grow in Forsyth County's climate?

 Your Forsyth County Garden Planner — Free